NOC-OI/python-intro-schools/_episodes/02-numpy.md

 ~~~
 {: .output}

-> ## Printing text
->
-> Earlier on in the episide, we just printed text in one print statement, and output
-> in a different print statement.
-However, in the last example, we printed text and
-> output in the same print statement.
-Python has several ways to achieve this, but the
-> way we just used is the most modern, and is formally called ["Formatted string literals"](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals),
-> but more commonly called "f-strings".
-We need to prefix the string with the letter 'f', but then
-> anything within curly brackets is interpreted by python:
->
-> ~~~
-> name = 'Chris'
-> city = 'Edinburgh'
-> print(f"Hello, My name is {name} and I live in {city}.")
-> ~~~
-> {: .language-python}
->
-> F-strings can be used in most cases where we want to print output with text, but
-> there are some advanced edge-cases where the more verbose [string formatting](https://docs.python.org/3/tutorial/inputoutput.html#the-string-format-method)
-> still needs to be used
-{: .callout}

 We can now look variations in some summary statistics, such as the maximum wave height per month, or average height per year more easily.
 One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~